HackBL/Crawling/README.md

-# Midea-Group
+# Company Request

-* Crawler Media Webpage: This job is to enter website by each given id.
+* Crawl Data: This job is to enter website by each given id.
 Crawling data from webpages, generate corresponding columns, create excel file to store all data.